apache/hudi/website/docs/sql_ddl.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page describes support for creating and altering Hudi tables using SQL across various engines.
+This page describes support for creating and altering tables using SQL across various engines.

 ## Spark SQL